TheXtremeLabs/TheLab/README.md

 [![Kotlin][kotlin-badge]][kotlin]
 [![kotlinx.serialization][kotlinx.serialization-badge]][kotlinx.serialization]

-## Description

 TheLab is the third version of ***Material Design***, an *Android* application originally developed to show several use-cases of Google's Android Material Design components such as (CardView, RecyclerView, so on and so forth), it's implementing now the new Jetpack Compose.

-It turns out to a "Lab App", where multiples libraries and use-cases are developed and tested in this app (biometric section, speech-to-text, floating widgets and more)
+It turns out to a "Lab App", where multiples libraries and use-cases are developed and tested in this app (biometric section, speech-to-text, floating widgets, file downloading, notifications and more)

 ## Libraries